SnappyJumper/BookWyrm/README.md

 * Review_author: Stores the author of the review as a User Foreign Key.

-* Created_on: Date and time set when review is created
+* Created_on: Date and time set when the review is created

 **Author Model**